 It’s time to get serious.
 I have to be honest, the first time I heard this audiobook, I was driving to a meeting.
 And I’m not joking.
 I got scared by Jocko’s voice and intensity.
 So I turned off the audiobook and listened to it later when I came back home.
 Seriously.

-In the beginning of the book, Jocko and Leif share true war scenarios.
+At the beginning of the book, Jocko and Leif share true war scenarios.
 When you’re listening, it feels like you’re in the middle of it.
 It’s truly intense.
 There’s no other way I can describe.

 But Extreme Ownership is not a war memoir.
-It’s a book that teaches you to become an effective leader—at work and home.
+It’s a book that teaches you to become an effective leader—at work and at home.

 If you’re tired of the standard books on leadership, I highly recommend this audiobook.
 There’s nothing like it.
 One thing: If you don’t like violence, don’t listen to this.